ddorenDK/kea-final-exam/README.md

 - ~~Currently rewriting and testing the whole thing using tabula as the main pdf tool, then it'll be restructured~~
 - ~~Currently testing pdfplumber~~
 - The project will use pdfplumber as the tool for extracting data from pdfs
+- pdfblumber doesn't work properly with form data, will have to either go back or make a method that will extract data from form fields :(

 ### Current Iteration:
   - Restructure everything